 CC license legal cases involving OER

 For a detailed analysis of Creative Commons case law, see Section 3.4 “License Enforceability.”
-Creative Commons maintains a listing of court decisions and case law from jurisdictions around the world on its wiki.
+Creative Commons maintains a listing of court decisions and case law from jurisdictions around the world related to CC licenses and tools in the CC Legal Database.

 Other than choosing the right CC license, what other aspects of openness and pedagogy are worth considering?
 Here is a list of best practices to include in your work when building OER